Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Introduction

 {\bf Contributions:} In this paper, we propose a new distributed zeroth-order policy optimization method for general cooperative MARL problems.
 Compared to the one-point policy gradient estimators in \cite{fazel2018global,malik2018derivative,li2019distributed}, our proposed residual-feedback policy gradient estimator reduces the variance of the policy gradient estimates and, therefore, improves the learning performance.
-Compared to the centralized estimator in \cite{Zhang20ICML_Residual} that produces unbiased gradient estimates, the proposed distributed policy gradient estimator is biased due to possible consensus errors in distributedly estimating the sum of local accumulated rewards needed for the estimation of the policy gradients.
-We show that the proposed zeroth-order policy optimization method with constant stepsize converges to a neighborhood of the global optimal policy whose size depends on the number of consensus steps needed to control the bias in the policy gradient estimates.
+Compared to the centralized estimator in \cite{zhang2020improving} that produces unbiased gradient estimates, the proposed distributed policy gradient estimator is biased due to possible consensus errors in distributedly estimating the sum of local accumulated rewards needed for the estimation of the policy gradients.
+We show that the proposed zeroth-order policy optimization method with constant stepsize converges to a neighborhood of a stationary point (policy) of the global objective function.
+The size of this neighborhood depends on the number of consensus steps needed to control the bias in the policy gradient estimates.
 Moreover, we propose a value tracking method to reduce the numer of consensus steps needed to achieve a desired user-specified solution accuracy.
-Finally, compared to existing distributed zeroth-order optimization methods, our method is the first that does not require a perturbation of all decision variables or knowledge of all local objective function values to compute the zeroth-order gradients of the local objective functions, but still converges to a stationary point of the global objective function.
+Finally, compared to existing distributed zeroth-order optimization methods \cite{hajinezhad2018gradient,sahu2018distributed}, our method is the first that does not require a perturbation of all decision variables or knowledge of all local objective function values to compute the zeroth-order gradients of the local objective functions, but still converges to a stationary point of the global objective function.
+To the best of our knowledge, this is the first work that provides convergence guarantees for collaborative multi-agent reinforcement learinng problems when global states and actions are partially observable and agents can only receive local rewards.

 The rest of the paper is organized as follows.
 In Section 2, we present the MARL problem under consideration and introduce preliminary results on zeroth-order optimization.
 In Section 3, we develop our proposed algorithm and present the convergence analysis.
 In Section 4, we verify the effectiveness of our algorithms using numerical experiments.
 In Section 5, we conclude the paper.